Sen. Leahy Looking for Answers on NSA Operations

 Senator Patrick Leahy is the ranking Democrat on the Judiciary Committee.
 Yesterday, I asked him whether he had any prior knowledge of the NSA program to collect data on domestic phone calls.

-Senator PATRICK LEAHY (Democrat, Vermont): I knew nothing about it until I saw the story.
+PATRICK LEAHY: I knew nothing about it until I saw the story.
 I've talked to a number of people today; I've not found anybody, including people on the Intelligence Committee, who were aware of this going on.

 YDSTIE: Including Republicans?